As a wrestler in high school, I always used a whey protein concentrate to promote muscle recovery and growth after workouts.

 However, some supplements are made from common food allergens, such as fish, shellfish, and eggs.
 People with allergies to these foods should avoid collagen supplements made with these ingredients.

 Some people have also reported nausea and bloating when taking collagen supplements, but these effects weren’t directly related to the supplements (

 Regardless, these supplements appear to be safe for most people.

-Summary Collagen supplements may lead to side effects such as a bad taste in the mouth, heartburn and fullness.
-If you have allergies, make sure to purchase supplements that aren’t made from collagen sources you’re allergic to.
+Collagen supplements may lead to mild side effects such as bloating, heartburn, and feelings of fullness.
+If you have food allergies, make sure to purchase supplements that don’t contain your allergens.

-Taking collagen is associated with a number of health benefits and very few known risks.
+Collagen supplements are associated with several health benefits and very few known risks.

-Although several foods contain collagen, it is unknown whether the collagen in food has the same benefits as supplements.
+Although several foods contain collagen, it’s unknown whether these foods offer the same benefits as supplements.

-Collagen supplements are generally safe, quite easy to use and definitely worth trying for their potential benefits.
+Collagen supplements are generally safe, easy to use, and worth trying based on your health goals.